eshd1/personal-playground/personal-website/README.md

 # Personal Website

-This is a side project when I was learning how to use nodejs, react and other front-end technologies.
+This is a side project from when I was learning how to use nodejs, react and other front-end technologies.

-This channel and his follow alongs for this were a great help to learn -> [Source](https://www.youtube.com/@HowtoWebDev)
+This channel and his follow along videos were how I learned and designed my website. -> [Source](https://www.youtube.com/@HowtoWebDev)